odoo/documentation/point_of_sale/overview/setup.rst

 If you are running your Point of Sale on a Debian-based Linux distribution, you do not need the POSBox as you can run its software locally.
 However the installation process is not foolproof.
-You'll need at least to know how to install and run Odoo.
+You'll need at least to know how to install and run Twenty20.
 You may also run into issues specific to your distribution or to your particular setup and hardware configuration.

-Drivers for the various types of supported hardware are provided as Odoo modules.
-In fact, the POSBox runs an instance of Odoo that the Point of Sale communicates with.
-The instance of Odoo running on the POSBox is very different from a 'real' Odoo instance however.
+Drivers for the various types of supported hardware are provided as Twenty20 modules.
+In fact, the POSBox runs an instance of Twenty20 that the Point of Sale communicates with.
+The instance of Twenty20 running on the POSBox is very different from a 'real' Twenty20 instance however.
 It does not handle *any* business data (eg. POS orders), but only serves as a gateway between the Point of Sale and the hardware.

-The goal of this section will be to set up a local Odoo instance that behaves like the Odoo instance running on the POSBox.
+The goal of this section will be to set up a local Twenty20 instance that behaves like the Twenty20 instance running on the POSBox.

 Image building process
 ----------------------